Skip to Main Content

 You also need to add a verified email address at your university.

 To be eligible for inclusion in Google Scholar search results, your profile needs to be public and needs to have a verified email address at your university (non-university email addresses, such as gmail.com, hotmail.com, aol.com, yahoo.com, qq.com etc, are not suitable for this purpose).
-To add a verified email to your profile, click on the "Edit" link next to "No verified email", add your email address at your institution and click "Save".
+To add a verified email to your profile, click on the "Edit" link next to "No verified email", add your email address at your institution, and click "Save".
 We will send you an email message with a verification link.
 Once you click on this link, the email address will be marked verified.
 Your profile will now be eligible for inclusion in Google Scholar search results.

 Citation Export